zSnout/simple-slideshows/.astro/src/content/decks/1-introduction.md

 # Introduction to toki pona

-An introduction to the world's simplest language.
+Learn the world's simplest language.

 ## What is toki pona?